dinhnn/openivr-code/zanzibar/trunk/README.txt

 * Multiple grammars are not supported
 * Queueing recogniton requests is not supported
 * DTMF signals in the rtp stream is not supported (although DTMF via SIP Info messages is supported)
+* Only .au files supported, Although wav files should be encoded in the proper format, this has not been successfully done within the framework.
+This causes problems with the frame sizes in the rtp transmission.

 Prerequisites
 -------------

-1. Zanzibar requires an MRCPv2 compliant speech server (such as cairo-server) to be installed in a network accessible location.

-2. Zanzibar requires Java Runtime Environment (JRE) 5.0 or higher which can be downloaded here:
+Zanzibar requires Java Runtime Environment (JRE) 5.0 or higher which can be downloaded here:

   http://java.sun.com/javase/downloads/